 Let's start planting!

 The session started off with briefings by Lydia, where she shared the alternative measures we could opt for in our daily routines to practise a more sustainable lifestyle.
 From simple things like brushing teeth in the morning, to showering, and washing dishes, there are ways we can be greener.
-Taking the DTC team on a little tour around the nursery, we got to see many different types of plants and beautiful flowers, bringing colours to the garden landscape.
+Taking the DTC team on a little visit around the nursery, we got to see many different types of plants and beautiful flowers, bringing colours to the garden landscape.

 Later on, Calvin, who has been volunteering at FTS for more than 10 years, showed us the steps for a successful and smooth transplanting.
 The step-by-step may look simple and effortless (when Calvin demonstrated it); but, it isn’t as easy as it looks.
 Let’s just say, we did not ‘kill’ any plants that day — and Calvin was satisfied with our work.